CSB-KaracaLab/prot-on_web/README.md

 #### Webserver Architecture

 PROT-ON's web application was developed using Flask, Bootstrap, HTTP, CSS, JavaScript, Celery, RabbitMQ, SQLAlchemy, Nginx, Gunicorn, and Supervisor packages and services.
-The purposes of using these packages and services are provided below.
+The purpose for using these packages and services are provided below.

 1. **Frontend**: HTML, CSS, and JavaScript, Bootstrap for the user interface.
 2. **Backend**: Python scripts and [Flask](https://flask.palletsprojects.com/en/3.0.x/) for handling requests and running the mutation analysis.